How to recognize when vomiting is serious and if you should see a vet

 1. Is your dog agitated or distressed?

-If your dog throws up food but otherwise appears to be fine, without showing any signs of listlessness or distress, the “wait and see” is approach is a reasonable strategy.
+If your dog throws up food, foam, or liquid but otherwise appears to be fine, without showing signs of listlessness or distress, the “wait and see” approach is a reasonable strategy.

 Note: It is also important to check your dog’s gums.
-I suggest looking at your dog’s gums regularly so that you know what their "normal" looks like, and are able to recognize when the gums do not look normal in the event of an emergency.
-I find people often struggle with determining whether their dog’s gums are pale or not because they never really looked at them before.
-Take reference photos if you like.
+I suggest you check your dog’s gums regularly to have a good idea of what their normal looks like.
+This helps you recognize when their gums are too pale in an emergency situation.
+I find people often struggle with determining whether their dog’s gums are pale or not because they have never really looked before.

-Foreign object ingestion often comes along with symptoms of loss of appetite and repeated vomiting, and while there may be some exceptions, you should consider a lack of interest in food to be a potentially serious problem if it is connected with vomiting.
+Foreign object ingestion often comes with symptoms of loss of appetite and repeated vomiting, and while there may be some exceptions, you should consider a lack of interest in more than one meal to be a potentially serious problem if it is connected with vomiting.

-If you see your dog in distress and repeatedly vomiting, this an indication for a visit to the emergency clinic.
+If your dog is in distress and repeatedly vomiting take your dog to the emergency clinic.

-It is safe to assume that if your dog vomits just once, or even twice without any other symptoms, their body is just doing what it is supposed to do — getting rid of something that should not be present, for example: spoiled food, toxins, a foreign body, or cooked bones.
+It is safe to assume that if your dog vomits just once, or even twice without any other symptoms, their body is just doing what it is supposed to do — getting rid of something that is unsuitable for example: spoiled food, toxins, foreign body, or cooked bones.

-This is a good time to mention that raw bone feeding is safe for dogs as raw bones are fully digestible.
+Note: Raw bone feeding is generally safe for dogs as raw bones are fully digestible.
 Avoid cooked bones as they are indigestible.
-For details on raw bone feeding - refer to the chart below or click here for the full article.
+For details on safe raw bone feeding - refer to the chart below or click here for the full article.

 If your dog is vomiting repeatedly and the onset is acute (sudden) see your veterinarian immediately, especially if there is a loss of appetite and listlessness.

-If your dog has been vomiting for some time (for weeks, months, or even years on a consistent basis), this is unlikely to be an emergency but an exam and proper work-up should be done without procrastination.
+If your dog has been vomiting for weeks, months, or even years on a consistent basis, this is unlikely to be an emergency, but an exam and proper work up should be done without procrastination.

 Vomiting is a general symptom that occurs in a range of health problems and further inquiry is necessary.

-However, most dogs with chronic vomiting usually recover when processed foods are discontinued and they are switched to a raw or cooked diet and the Fab4 essentials vitamins, minerals, probiotics and Omega-3 oils are added.
+Note: Most dogs with chronic vomiting usually recover when processed foods are discontinued and they are switched to a raw or cooked diet and essential vitamins, minerals, probiotics and Omega-3 oils are added.

 This is a question that your veterinarian should answer, as the main purpose of this article is to ensure that you are able to recognize whether or not your dog’s problem is serious.

-Despite this, I would like to give you at least a brief summary of the most common diagnoses that can be connected to vomiting, and why a further work up is needed if your dog keeps throwing up.
+However, I can give you a brief summary of the most common diagnoses that can be connected to vomiting, and why a further work up is needed if your dog keeps throwing up.

 Stomach related vomiting can be caused by an ulcer, obstruction, foreign body, a tumour or decreased function or motility.
 Also, the area of the spine between the last thoracic and the first lumbar vertebra is responsible for the energy flow to the stomach and pancreas, and dogs who frequently vomit may have an undetected injury in this region.

-The intestines can sometimes play a role in emetics (vomiting).
-Inflammatory bowel disease, foreign body ingestion, post-surgical narrowing and scarring, intussusception (a state where one portion of the intestine pushes in the intestinal passage), and intestinal growths may all trigger the neuro-pathway of vomiting.
+- The intestines can sometimes play a role in emesis (vomiting).
+Inflammatory bowel disease, foreign body ingestion, post-surgical narrowing and scarring, intussusception (a state where one portion of the intestine pushes in the intestinal passage), and intestinal tumours may all be causes of vomiting.

-Organ diseases such as pancreatitis, liver disease, bile duct obstruction, kidney disease, and kidney stones can cause vomiting in dogs.
+- Organ diseases such as pancreatitis, liver disease, bile duct obstruction, kidney disease, and kidney stones can cause vomiting in dogs.
 Brain injuries and inflammation can also be causes.
 This is why blood work, X-rays, and other forms of imaging are very important.

-Drugs are often underestimated when it comes to nausea and vomiting.
+- Drugs are often underestimated when it comes to nausea and vomiting.
 Any introduction of foreign chemical substances or toxins can provoke vomiting.
 All you need to do is start reading the side-effects of drugs and you will realize that stomach upsets are one of the most common side-effects.
 Remember that the body has a natural tendency to try to remove toxic and foreign substances.

-Infectious diseases such as distemper, leptospirosis, parvovirosis, and parasitic infestations also lead to emesis (vomiting), however, they are very rare in dogs older than 6-12 months.
+- Infectious diseases such as distemper, leptospirosis, parvovirosis, and parasitic infestations also lead to emesis (vomiting), however, they are very rare in dogs older than 6-12 months.

 Metabolic diseases and nutritional imbalances, deficiencies and excesses of minerals and vitamins, can cause severe digestive tract disturbances.
 Toxins and heavy metals are also frequent contributing factors.

 I have left the topic of processed food for the end of the article.
-Processed food, and species inappropriate foods in general, are one of the most common causes of vomiting, and diet should be the first step in addressing any case of chronic vomiting.
+Processed food, and species inappropriate foods in general, are unfortunately one of the most common causes of vomiting and diet should be addressed in any case of chronic vomiting.